 Therefore, in the days before the Internet where you can learn from ‘how-to’ web articles, I reversed engineered, e.g., by carefully removing all the furniture tacks and existing fabric on the armchair as a way of learning how it was constructed.

 Then after removing the fabric from the broken sofa, I cut it to size using the fabric from the armchair as a template.
 Then I reupholstered the armchair, using new furniture tacks to fix the fabric in place.

 What I learnt from this exercise was the importance of:

-- Once it’s tacked down at one end, pulling the fabric taut as you tack it down at the end.
+- Once it’s tacked down at one end, pull the fabric taut as you tack it down at the end.

 - Paying particular attention to tucking in the corners neatly.

 - Repeating the process of pulling the fabric taut while fitting to the sides.

 After I’d successfully reupholstered my first item of furniture, I removed the commode bucket and fitted a false bottom to create a storage area.
 I then finished the restoration of the armchair by rubbing down and re-staining the wooden arms and legs.

 Step-by-Step Guide to Upholstering a Rocking Chair

-My latest upholstery project was for a friend who seeing the armchair asked if I could upholster a rocking chair for his wife.
+My latest upholstery project was for a friend who saw the armchair and asked if I could upholster a rocking chair for his wife.
 The rocking chair, a solid birch bentwood with a walnut finish for the frame and a natural rattan wicker seating, retails in the UK for about £70 ($90).